Princess Charlotte Excitedly Arrives For First Day Of School With Both Her Parents & Big Brother George

 Princess Charlotte was sent off to her first day of school at Thomas’s Battersea in South London on Thursday alongside both her parents, the Duke and Duchess of Cambridge, and her older brother George, reported The Daily Mail.

-The 4-year-old will be attending the £18,915 ($23,330)-a-year private institution for the first time where 6-year-old George has been attending since 2017.
-The excited princess showed up clutching her mom Kate Middleton’s hand and hiding shyly behind her.
+The 4-year-old will be attending the £18,915 ($23,330)-per-year private institution for the first time, while 6-year-old George has been attending since 2017.
+The excited princess showed up clutching mom Kate Middleton’s hand and hiding shyly behind her.
 The family was greeted by head of the lower school Helen Haslem.

 Both Charlotte and George looked ready for the new school year dressed in the school’s uniform.
 Both wore navy blue sweaters with the school’s emblem stitched in red on the left breast side in addition to white collared shirts underneath.
 Charlotte wore a matching navy blue skirt, white socks, and black dress shoes while George wore shorts in the same color blue, navy blue socks, and black dress shoes.